minister19/RL_pytorch_shared/Diaries.md

 - Use .gumbel_softmax(logits, hard=True) as candidate for .argmax() + .scatter().
 One-hot encoding is required, but .scatter() is undifferentiable.
 - For DDPG discrete, add one-hot data to .actor_learn() to avoid local optima if necessary.

-### 2021-12-09 Shawn: works on TD3 discrete.
+### 2021-12-09 Shawn: works on all models.

-- It seems for both continuous/discrete models, start_steps is good for exploration.
+- It seems for all models, either long start_steps or eps-decay-random-action is good for exploration.
 - DDPG, TD3, SAC exist local optima issue, even after long training.
 It seems long start_steps helps resolve this issue.
 Reducing network also helps resolve this issue.